-The IEM paradigm absorbs, synthesizes and structures separate achievements of renown business organizers of the past, mathematically systemizing them in the integral conformal model.
+The IEM Paradigm absorbs, synthesizes and structures separate achievements of renown business organizers of the past, mathematically systemizing them in the integral conformal model.

-Japanese management (Toyota Production System), Just in time, operational excellence, lean manufacturing, lean services, six sigma, process approach, balanced scorecard management, "zero defects", Goldratt's theory of constraints, value network, etc. — all of them, much like pre-Newtonian physics, were a combination of individual assumptions, plausible guesses and generalizations of practical observations.
+Japanese management (Toyota Production System), Just in time, operational excellence, lean production, lean services, six sigma, process approach, balanced scorecard management, "zero defects", Goldratt's theory of constraints, value network, etc. — all of them, much like pre-Newtonian physics, were a combination of individual assumptions, plausible guesses and generalizations of practical observations.

 Being the fragments of a competitive market enterprise's complete mathematic model, they all have a systemized reflection in the IEM cybernetics.

 The past century and a half has irrefutably shown the principles of the free market on a macro-level.

 The IEM Paradigm shows how to recreate the principles of the free market on a micro-level, on the level of a single enterprise.

 The classical management paradigm accepted with the inevitable decrease in effectiveness of a company as it grew.

 The IEM Paradigm offers a technology for structuring organizations so that as they grow, their effectiveness grows also, just like the free market.

 Leader as the core